 It’s a SharePoint Site Template

 Turns out it’s not really about the site we created itself, as we mentioned we can enable the feature anywhere we want.
 Product Catalogs are actually Lists and Libraries with content you want to publish to other sites.
 So this doesn’t have to be Products, it can be News announcements, Customers or anything else you want.
 You simply enable the list as a Catalog.

 One thing we have touched yet in this article, what about security?
 If the content is in Site Collection A and we are showing it in Site Collection B then wouldn’t the user need access to the list or library in Site Collection A?
 Yes, this is how Cross-Site Publishing works and is another big differentiator for the Product Catalog.

 One of the better benefits of using the Product Catalog in SharePoint 2013 is how well it works with the Term Store, the Managed Navigation and Faceted Navigation.
 When you create your “Products” which is the lists or libraries you decide to enable and share as a catalog, you can have a Managed Metadata Column that you will use as a “Category” for your items.
 This is important, as it will then be used to build your Managed Navigation automatically.

 Unfortunately, it is not yet available in Office 365 and I have not seen anything about it coming in the future so far.
 However, it is ideal in many scenarios and not just for building a “Product” website.
 There are many more granular options that give you the flexibility to pull from more than one catalog for example.
-It’s no wonder many redesign their SharePoint architecture when going moving to SharePoint 2013 because Search literally changes everything. *Update* Don't forget that the Product Catalog is only available On-Premises Enterprise SharePoint.
-Also I will mention that if you are working with a multilingual site, you will have your work cut out for you.
+It’s no wonder many redesign their SharePoint architecture when going moving to SharePoint 2013 because Search literally changes everything.